Mads Emil Madsen: LASK

 On 29 June 2020, Austrian Bundesliga club LASK announced his signing on a four-year contract until 2024.
 He made his debut on 29 August in the first round of the Austrian Cup in a 0–3 win over ASV Siegendorf.
 His debut in the Austrian Bundesliga came less than a month later, on 19 September in a 1–1 away draw against WSG Swarovski Tirol where he came on as a second-half substitute for James Holland.
 The following month, Madsen made his first start for the club in the cup match against SV Wörgl.
 The match ended in a 3–0 win for LASK, and Madsen played the full game.
 On 26 November, Madsen made his first European appearance in the group stage of the 2020–21 UEFA Europa League, playing as a starter in the 0–2 home loss to Royal Antwerp.
 He would also score his first goal for LASK in Europe, helping secure a 3–1 away win over Ludogorets on 10 December.
 LASK finished third in the group, and were knocked out of European contention.
 He finished the first half of the season with 15 appearances for the club and one goal, and played convincingly in all three competitions.

 Slavia Prague

 On 5 June 2021, Madsen signed a four-and-a-half-year deal with Czech First League club Slavia Prague.
 He got his debut for the club on 14 August 2021 against Mladá Boleslav.

 AGF

 On 1 July 2022, Madsen returned to his homeland, as he signed a deal until the end of 2026 with Danish Superliga club AGF.

+After a great start to the 2024-25 season with goals and assists, Madsen was named player of the month in the Danish Superliga in August.